Get the Athlon Sports Newsletter

 It isn’t easy to step into a legend’s shoes, especially at the age of 21 and a legend the size of Williams.
 But that’s what was asked of Yastrzemski in 1961.
 But 3,308 games later, Yaz had cemented his place alongside Williams as the two greatest players in Red Sox history.
 Yastrzemski won three batting titles, a triple crown, made 18 All-Star teams and earned seven Gold Gloves.
 At ages 22 and 38 he finished 18th in MVP voting.
 In between, he had nine finishes that high or better, including winning the award in his triple crown season of 1967.
 Sadly, Yaz never won a World Series, but he batted .400 and hit three home runs in the 1967 Classic and hit .310 in the 1975 Series.
 Overall, he batted .369 in the postseason with 11 RBIs and 15 runs in 17 games.

 Big Papi has embodied the spirit of the Red Sox in the 2000s.
 Over his first five seasons with the team, he averaged .302 with 42 home runs, 128 RBIs, 105 runs and 41 doubles, and finished in the top 5 in MVP votes each year.
-And most importantly, the Sox won two World Series in that time.
+And most importantly, the Sox won two World Series in that time, and added a third since then.
 He has 17 postseason home runs and owns a .455 average with 14 RBIs in 14 World Series games.

 Rice is third on the Red Sox list in hits, total bases and RBIs.
 He and Hank Aaron (in 1959) are the only two hitters with as many as 400 total bases in a season between 1948 and 1997.
 From the mid-1970s to the mid-’80s, Rice was the most feared hitter in the American League.